-Part 8 - Security and emergency systems 8.1 Does the village have a security system? 🗆 Yes 🖾 No 8.2 Does the village have an emergency help system? ⊠ Yes - all residents □ Optional □ No If yes or optional: • the emergency help system details are: the emergency help system is monitored Tunstall Health - This system involves a personal alarm and 24 hour monitoring service.
+Part 8 - Security and emergency systems 8.1 Does the village have a security system? 🗆 Yes 🖾 No 8.2 Does the village have an emergency help system?
+Yes - all residents Optional □ No If yes or optional: • the emergency help system details are: the emergency help system is monitored Tunstall Health - This system involves a personal alarm and 24 hour monitoring service.
 You do not need to be next to your phone or the base alarm unit.
 The alarm has a powerful speaker and microphone which allows a two-way voice function.
 The system is monitored 24 hours a day 7 days a week 365 days of the year.
 Fees associated with the emergency help system form part of the General Services Charge and/or maintenance reserve fund contributions.
-If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility. between: 8.3 Does the village have equipment that e X Yes No provides for the safety or medical emergency of residents?
-Shared Bus has a First Aid kit.
-Please note that residents are r not necessarily trained in first aid.
-COSTS AND FINANC COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village to secure a right to reside An ingoing contribution is the amount a prospective resident must pay under a residence contract to secure a right to reside in the retirement village.
-The ingoing contribution is also referred to as the sale price or purchase price.
-It does not include ongoing charges such as rent or other recurring fees.
-9.1 What is the estimated ingoing Accommodation Unit Independent living units Range of ingoing contribution contribution (sale price) range for all - Studio \$ t o \$ types of units in the village
+If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility. between: 8.3 Does the village 24 hours per day, 7 days per week, 365 days of the year. ⊠ Yes □ No have equipment that provides for the safety or medical emergency of residents? ty COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contrib ution - entry costs to live in t the village to secure a right to reside the amount a prospective resi in the retirement village.
+The price.
+It does not include ong ingoing contribution i is also referred to as 9.1 What is the estimated ingoing Accommodation Unit Independent living units Range of ingoing contribution contribution (sale price) range for all - Studio \$ 1 o \$ types of units in the village